 What NFL teams do you think are the best fits for the former BYU players that are headed to the Combine?
 Post your comments or tweet us @LawlessRepublic.

-Tags: Buffalo Bills BYU Cougars Cody Hoffman Daniel Sorensen Detroit Lions Eathyn Manumaleuna Featured Indianapolis Colts Kansas City Chiefs Kyle Van Noy NFL NFL Combine NFL Draft Popular San Diego Chargers Seattle Seahawks Tampa Bay Buccaneers Uani Unga
+Tags: Buffalo Bills BYU Cougars Cody Hoffman Daniel Sorensen Detroit Lions Eathyn Manumaleuna Indianapolis Colts Kansas City Chiefs Kyle Van Noy NFL NFL Combine NFL Draft San Diego Chargers Seattle Seahawks Tampa Bay Buccaneers Uani Unga